Overview of Courses:

 X.MTHED-466: Advocacy Through Math Teacher Leadership

-- This course involves action research on the impact of teacher leadership roles on math education.
-Participants will design and implement a capstone project focused on one or more elements of teacher leadership in mathematics and report the results of their action research so the group can provide critical feedback and support.
-The scalable nature of this work allows each participant to define a leadership role and plan that fits their interests and professional goals.
+- This course involves exploring teacher leadership roles in mathematics education and how to advocate for change in the field.
+Students will create an action plan related to a change initiative in math education, develop a capstone project, and share findings so the group can provide critical feedback and support.
+The scalable nature of this work allows each student to define a leadership role and project to fit their interests and professional goals.

 X.MTHED-411: Education Leadership II: Facilitating Adult Learning

 - This course provides opportunities for participants to develop skills and knowledge to enable them to design and implement professional learning opportunities in mathematics for adults.
 Activities focus on four aspects: the importance of identifying key ideas and goals for professional learning, strategically using both small and whole group formats, an analysis of the range of professional learning opportunities for teachers, and opportunities to practice facilitating professional learning with an audience of teachers.